This article applies to: ✔️ .NET Core 3.1 SDK and later versions

 Path containing probing policy and assemblies to probe.

-Version of the installed .NET Core runtime to use to run the application.
+Version of the .NET runtime to use to run the application.

 |dotnet build-server||Interacts with servers started by a build.|